Self-playing Adversarial Language Game Enhances LLM Reasoning: Preliminary

-where $\pi_{\bar{\theta}}$ is a copy of $\pi_\theta$ before the update, $\hat{A}^{\pi_{\bar{\theta}}}$ is the estimated advantage value~\citep{schulman2015high} with respect to the sampling policy $\pi_{\bar{\theta}}$.
+where $\pi_{\bar{\theta}}$ is a copy of $\pi_\theta$ before the update, $\hat{A}^{\pi_{\bar{\theta}}}$ is the estimated advantage value~\citep{schulman2015high} with respect to the reference policy $\pi_{\bar{\theta}}$, and $\text{KL}[\pi_{\bar{\theta}}\Vert \pi_{\theta}]$ is the Kullback-Leibler~(KL)~\citep{kullback1997information} divergence regularizing $\pi_\theta$ with an appropriate updating step.
 However, PPO for LLMs has been continually challenged due to its inefficient natural-text online sampling and the unstable training processes~\citep{baheti2023improving}.
 Among the improvements to PPO~\citep{rafailov2023direct,yuan2023rrhf,dong2023raft}, \citet{baheti2023improving} adopts the PPO objective into an offline scheme by using importance sampling~\citep{neal2001annealed}, which is named Advantage-Leftover-Lunch (A-LoL):

 Here the sample $\vy \sim \pi_\text{ref}(\vy|\vx)$ and advantage $\hat{A}^{\pi_\text{ref}}$ are both from the reference distribution $\pi_\text{ref}(\vy|\vx)$ and calculated offline.
 Besides, \citet{gulcehre2023reinforced} proposed Reinforced Self-Training (ReST) to simplify the RLHF scheme.
 With a threshold $\tau \in \mathbb{R}$, ReST updates the LLM by the reinforcement on the selected samples $\gD_\tau = \{(\vx,\vy) : r(\vx,\vy) >\tau \}$: